blue-duty/stars/README.md

 * [iswbm/GolangCodingTime](https://github.com/iswbm/GolangCodingTime) - Go编程时光，一个零基础入门 Golang 的教程
 * [labteral/chatgpt-python](https://github.com/labteral/chatgpt-python) - Unofficial Python SDK for OpenAI's ChatGPT
 * [mbroton/chatgpt-api](https://github.com/mbroton/chatgpt-api) - ChatGPT HTTP API Client and CLI

+## Svelte

+* [nilsherzig/LLocalSearch](https://github.com/nilsherzig/LLocalSearch) - LLocalSearch is a completely locally running search aggregator using LLM Agents.
+The user can ask a question and the system will use a chain of LLMs to find the answer.
+The user can see the progress of the agents and the final answer.
+No OpenAI or Google API keys are needed.

 ## Visual Basic .NET